dwebprotocol/ddrive-service/README.md

 ```

 ### CLI Commands
-The `hyperdrive` CLI tool includes a handful of subcommands that wrap the API methods described above.
+The `ddrive` CLI tool includes a handful of subcommands that wrap the API methods described above.
 Running `ddrive help` will give more complete usage info:
 ```
 $ ./bin/run/run help
 A dHub service that for managing dDrives over FUSE.